-To ensure proper charging of the high-side FET gate and limit the ripple voltage on the boost capacitor, a 33-nF boot strap capacitor is used.
+To ensure proper charging of the high-side FET gate and limit the ripple voltage on the boost capacitor, a 33-nF bootstrap capacitor is used.

 Current limit must be set above the peak inductor current $I{L(peak)}$ .
-Comparing $I{L(peak)}$ to the available minimum current limits, ILIM is left floating for the highest current limit level.
+Comparing $I{L(peak)}$ to the available minimum current limits, ILIM is connected to BP for the highest current-limit level.